Ethics

 Can ethical leaders make teams more creative?

-Research suggests that ethical leaders provide their teams with emotional confidence that helps to foster creativity, says University of Melbourne expert
+Research suggests that ethical leaders provide their teams with emotional confidence that helps to foster creativity

 It’s time to drop COVID-19 vaccine mandates

-Vaccine mandates helped save lives but COVID-19 variants means they can't now be justified and are hurting the health system says University of Melbourne expert
+Vaccine mandates helped to save lives but COVID-19 variants mean they can no longer justified and are hampering the health system

 How to make it ok to record medical appointments